BryanHoffmaster/BryanHoffmaster.github.io/README.md

 Any likenesses of myself, including but not limited to my name and/or face are mine alone and can not be re-used.

+You can view the contents served here: [https://bryanhoffmaster.github.io/](https://bryanhoffmaster.github.io/)